asauber/kustomize-pubkey/README.md

 githubUsername: <your username>
 ```

-Run kustomize with the plugin directory specified
+Run kustomize

 ```
-./kustomize.sh
+make kustomize
 ```

+Refer to `kustomize.sh` for the required flags and environment variables.